About This Chapter

 AP European History: World War I - Chapter Summary and Learning Objectives

-Lessons in this chapter introduce you to European events leading up to and during World War I. Instructors who teach this chapter will help you learn more about the history of the war, political and social conditions in Europe before war broke out and major events that took place during World War I. By the end of this chapter, you should be familiar with the following:
+Lessons in this chapter introduce you to events leading up to and during World War I. Instructors who teach this chapter help you learn more about the history of the war, political and social conditions in Europe before war broke out and major events that took place during World War I. By the end of this chapter, you should be familiar with the following AP European History exam topics:

-- European political events before World War I
+- Investigating the political and social tensions in Europe before World War I

 In this lesson, we will study the tensions in Europe that led up to World War I. We will take a look at the nations involved, the alliances they made, the ideas they embraced, and the conflicts they fought.